-Los Angeles (December 1, 2018)-Deontay Wilder retains his title against Tyson Fury after the judges called a draw.
+Los Angeles (December 1, 2018)-Deontay Wilder retained his title against former undisputed champion Tyson Fury after the judges ruled the fight a draw.

-After Fury was knockdown, Wilder attempted to go for the TKO, but he punched himself out trying to get the comeback win.
-After the explosive 9th round, Fury controlled the 10th and 11th round.
+After the Fury knockdown, Wilder looked to go for the kill, but he may have punched himself out in the process of trying to secure the comeback win.
+After the explosive 9th round, Fury settled back in and controlled most of the 10th and 11th round.

-The 12th round was very bizarre, Wilder caught Fury on the chin with a little over 2 minutes left in the fight with a Powershot and it looked like Wilder knocked, Fury out.
-Wilder thought it was over and so did the commentators, but Fury stood back up and told the ref that he was okay to fight.
-After the knockdown, Fury came back and hit Wilder with some power shots of his own.
-Wilder was staggering, Fury was staggering and as the bell sounded to end the fight, it looked like Wilders’ reign of terror was over and he would lose his title.
+The 12th round was wild, beginning with a little over 2 minutes left in the final round of the fight, when Wilder again caught with a rocket of a right hand, and then followed it up with a hellacious left hook, knocking Fury down again, and by the looks of it, out.
+Wilder certainly thought it was over, as did the commentators, and every objective observer in attendance.
+However, Fury miraculously made it back on his feet and told referee Jack Reiss that he was okay to continue.
+After the knockdown, Fury came back ferociously and hit Wilder with some power shots of his own, even staggering the 6’7″ champion before the final bell.
+By the end both men were unsteady on their feet and staggering as the final bell sounded to end the bout, it looked like Wilders’ reign of terror was over and he would lose his championship belt.

-This story is not over at all.
-In a controversial split, one judge favored Wilder winning 115-111, while the other judge had Fury winning 114-112.
-The last judged scored the card at an even 113.
+But in a way that only boxing can, the ending was wholly unsatisfying, and in fact, this story is not over at all.
+In a controversial split decision, one judge favored Wilder winning 115-111, while the other judge had Fury edging the defending champ 114-112.
+The last official turn in a scorecard that had each fighter deadlocked at an even 113 a piece.

 The word rematch was thrown all over the place after the decision and both fighters agreed that they would love to fight again.